getsling/GVPhotoBrowser/README.md

 ```

 ## Known issues
 GVPhotoBrowser is very much a work in progress, and the public API might change.
-It's also not feature complete yet, zooming/panning of individual photos is missing at the moment.